 What do you understand by Decision Making?

-Effective Decision Making requires a combination of critical thinking, analysis, and judgment, and it can have a significant impact on outcomes and consequences.
+Effective Decision Making combines Critical Thinking, analysis, and judgment, and it can be the determinant of outcome and consequences.
 Let's uncover the important steps to Decision -making and some real-life examples:

-1) Evaluation of alternatives: As a first step, you can start Decision Making by identifying and generating possible alternatives to address a given situation or problem.
+1) Evaluation of alternatives: The first step in Decision Making requires the identification of problems and conceptualisation of possible alternatives that can help to deal with the given situation or problem.

-2) Rationality and objectivity: Making a correct rational decision involves a systematic analysis of available information, weighing the pros and cons of each alternative, and choosing the most logical and beneficial option.
+2) Rationality and objectivity: The correct Decision Making process consists of a detailed analysis of all the data that is accessible, assessing the pros and cons of each scenario, and selecting a logical and beneficial option.

-6) Strategic Decision Making: In organisations, you need to make strategic Decision Making.
-It involves considering long-term implications, aligning decisions with organisational goals, and anticipating potential impacts on stakeholders.
+6) Strategic Decision Making: In organisations, Strategic Decision Making requires being concerned with the possible long-term implications, aligning decisions with organisational goals, and trying to anticipate potential impacts on stakeholders.

-7) Ethical considerations: Ethical Decision Making involves assessing the moral implications of choices.
-It revolves around making decisions that align with your values and principles.
+7) Ethical considerations: This involves assessing the moral implications of choices, decisions, and actions.
+It revolves around making the right and just choices, guided by one's ethical values and principles.

-8) Learning from outcomes: To be an effective decision-maker, you need to learn from both successful and unsuccessful outcomes to improve your future Decision Making processes.
+8) Learning from outcomes: As an effective decision-maker, one should have the audacity to learn from both successful and unsuccessful outcomes because learning from these will only enhance future Decision Making processes.

 Here are some real-life examples that may require you to make some justified decisions: